|Study Period:||2016 - 2026|

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The covid-19 has shown a direct impact on the supply chain of the fertilizers market in the Asia Pacific.
-Crop producers were affected by disruptions in local and international transport systems, clogged ports and roads, and delays in customs clearances which inhibited their access to intermediate inputs like fertilizers.
+The COVID-19 pandemic has had a direct impact on the supply chain of the fertilizers market in Asia-Pacific.
+Crop producers were affected by disruptions in local and international transport systems, clogged ports and roads, and delays in customs clearances, which inhibited their access to intermediate inputs like fertilizers.
 The dependence of grains and oilseeds production on these inputs has resulted in reduced production due to the inaccessibility of inputs by farmers.

-The major factors driving the market are technological innovations in the fertilizer market, growth in the demand for micronutrient fertilizer, decrease in per capita arable land, and increase in demand for food.
+The major factors driving the market are technological innovations in the fertilizers market, growth in the demand for micronutrient fertilizers, decrease in per capita arable land, and increase in demand for food.
 However, high production costs and growing demand for biofertilizers are slightly restraining the growth of the market.

 Scope of the Report

-Fertilizer refers to the natural or artificial substance containing the chemical elements that improve the growth and productiveness of plants.
-Fertilizers enhance the natural fertility of the soil or replace the chemical elements taken from the soil by previous crops.
-Modern Fertilizers cover nitrogenous, potash, and phosphate fertilizers.
-The study analyzes the current scenario of the Asia-Pacific fertilizer market.
-It covers extensive segmentation on product type and by country, along with forecasts up to 2026.
+Fertilizers refer to natural or artificial substances containing chemical elements that improve the growth and productiveness of plants.
+Fertilizers enhance the soil’s natural fertility and replace the chemical elements taken from the soil by previous crops.
+Modern fertilizers include nitrogenous, potash, and phosphate fertilizers.
+The study analyzes the current scenario of the Asia-Pacific fertilizers market.
+The market is segmented by type (nitrogenous, phosphatic, potassic, and other types), application (grains and cereals, pulses and oilseeds, fruits and vegetables, plantation crops, and other applications), and geography (China, Japan, India, Australia, Indonesia, Vietnam, Thailand, Philippines, and Rest of Asia-Pacific).
 In addition to this, an overview of the key players in the Asia-Pacific fertilizers market is also included in the report.

 |Grains and Cereals|